Skip to content

 stratify_col = (

-y.astype(str) + '_' + data[stratify_on].astype(str)
+y.astype(str) + '_' + self.data[self.settings.stratify_on].astype(str)

-if stratify_on is not None
+if self.settings.stratify_on is not None

 else y